The best erectile dysfunction treatment options with Kristine Clements, ARNP-C

 You know where to go.

 Wow.
 Very interesting.
-Um, yeah, that’s… you know, it’s what definitely one of those maybe more sensitive sort of health issues where I feel like people might be a little bit more reluctant to come forward and… and talk about it and admit that it’s an issue that they’re having, where it’s… it’s really, it’s something that doesn’t seem to be quite that way.
-Anybody can be affected by it, Right?
-Different different risk factors and things like that.
-So um…
+Um, yeah, that’s… you know, it’s definitely one of those maybe more sensitive sort of health issues where I feel like people might be a little bit more reluctant to come forward and… and talk about it and admit that it’s an issue that they’re having, where it’s… it’s really, it’s something that doesn’t seem to be quite that way.
+Anybody can be affected by it, right?
+Different risk factors and things like that.

 Yeah, so you don’t have the ability to like, just see somebody walking down the street and you know that they’re suffering from erectile dysfunction.